lico27/lico27/README.md

 - 👋 Hi, I’m Liam
 - 👀 I’m interested in making stuff, innovating, continually learning and creating
+- 🎓 I'm a graduate of the edX Bootcamp in Front-end Web Development
+- 🌱 I want to be a full-stack developer
-- 🌱 I’m currently learning web development as part of edX Front-end Bootcamp
+- 🧠 I’m currently learning JavaScript and React
 - 💞️ I’m looking to collaborate on anything that helps me learn
 - 📫 How to reach me: @liamco27 on Twitter